kurtisdavid/CPRITCancerDrugAnalysis/openFDA/README.md

 acmeSynonyms.xlsx - provided the synonyms for the drug set I worked on.
 Special thanks to my group for providing this beforehand.

-ADE_Database.xlsx - most recent version of the ADEs collected from each SOC that also contains the LLTs (synonyms))
+ADE_Database.xlsx - most recent version of the ADEs collected from each SOC that also contains the LLTs

-SOC_counts_MAIN.txt - contains the total number of associated reports between the ADEs of each SOC and a drug
+SOC_counts_MAIN.txt - contains the total number of associated reports between the ADEs of each SOC and a certain drug